What is Clostridium difficile colitis?

 antibiotics.
 C. difficile also

 can be passed from person to person.
-The infection is most common in people who
+But the infection is most common in people who

-are taking antibiotics while in the hospital.
-It is especially common in older
+are taking antibiotics or have taken them recently.
+It is also common in older

 Colitis caused by